Blog · Review Essay · Last reviewed June 23, 2026

 The book begins with a discovery problem.
 Clearview claimed to identify people from a single face image by matching against a massive database built from online photos.
 Hill follows the company, its founders, investors, customers, legal theories, law-enforcement pilots, and critics.
 She also tracks the earlier technical and cultural road that made the company plausible: social-media self-documentation, cheap scraping, improved face recognition, public-private policing, and the long-standing fantasy that identity could be made instantly readable.

 That makes the book more than a startup expose.
 It is a history of a threshold crossing.
 A face used to be visible in a local scene.
 In a faceprint database, it becomes a query key.
 The person no longer has to speak, log in, present documents, or consent to be searched.
 The body itself becomes an index into old posts, family ties, location clues, names, and institutional suspicion.
+Read beside Data and Goliath and Privacy in Context, Hill's case is a privacy-flow problem as much as an identification problem: information offered in one setting is made operational in another.

 The Face as Handle